laneystrange/comp3410-pa2/README.md

 5. Inside the 'end' function, I changed the line 'move $4, $20' to 'move $a0, $s4', which correctly prepares the register $s4, holding the sum, for printing.
 6. Inside the 'end' function, there was an incorrect jump to a label called '_exit'.
 This label was changed to 'exit'.

+The program failed to iterate through the loop for enough passes, as the counter register $s1 was checked with 'slt $s2, $s1, 0x03' rather than 'slti, $s2, 4'.
+In other words, it was seeing if the value of register $s1 was less than 3.
+This meant it looped 3 total times before exiting:

+1. $s1 = 0
+2. $s1 = 1
+3. $s1 = 2
+4. exit loop.

+The version I altered instead loops 4 total times before exiting:

+1. $s1 = 0
+2. $s1 = 1
+3. $s1 = 2
+4. $s1 = 3
+5. exit loop.

 After these modifications, debugme.asm has the following output when executed:

 - Welcome to the mysterious MIPS Program